What Is PA DSS? Overview + PA DSS Compliance

 Unfortunately, even the most experienced developers can miss subtleties in code that can cause security issues.
 This is where automated SAST tools become essential.

-A good SAST tool — like Klocwork — encapsulates best practice coding knowledge and automatically scans code — as it is created — to immediately alert developers to security issues.
-Furthermore, as issues are raised their status can be tracked and a change record automatically created for traceability and auditing purposes.
+A good SAST tool — like Klocwork — enforces best practice coding knowledge.
+Klocwork automatically scans code — as it is created — to immediately alert developers to security issues.
+Plus, you can track the status of issues.
+A change record will be automatically created for traceability and auditing purposes.

 - Fully documented rule enforcement and message interpretation.

 - Extensive example code, showing how to address software vulnerabilities.

 - Fully configurable rules processing.

 To see how Klocwork can help you accelerate compliance with industry standards, register for a free seven-day trial.